 Each of these schedules of reinforcement produces distinct patterns of responding.
-The type of reinforcement schedule that is used can impact how quickly a behavior is learned, the strength and frequency of the response, and how prone the response is to extinction.
+The type of reinforcement schedule used can impact how quickly a behavior is learned, the strength and frequency of the response, and how prone the response is to extinction.

 In this article, learn more about different schedules of reinforcement and how they are utilized in the operant conditioning process.